-Lara was born on February 14, 1968 and is the only child to Lord Henshingly and Lady Elizabeth Croft.
+Lara was born on February 14, 1968, and is the only child of Lord Henshingly and Lady Elizabeth Croft.
 She was born in Wimbledon, London.
 Lara had a fairly privileged upbringing, even so far as to attend finishing school to refine her manners.
 Home-schooled until the age of eleven, she would attend Wimbledon Private School until the age of sixteen when her parents decided she should be enrolled in Gordonstoun, one of the highest caliber boarding schools in Europe.
 While she was there she gained an interest in both rock climbing and in archaeology, the latter after a lecture from famed archaeologist Werner Von Croy.
 Inspired by both this experience and seeing as written account of his exploits she demanded to her parents that she be allowed to accompany him to Asia on an expedition.
-He agreed that she could go, but the experience ended poorly as he accidentally triggered a trap inside of a tomb, from which she was forced to abandon him in order that she not perish as well (though it is later revealed that he lived.)
+He agreed that she could go, but the experience ended poorly as he accidentally triggered a trap inside of a tomb, from which she was forced to abandon him in order that she does not perish as well (though it is later revealed that he lived.)
 After turning eighteen, she was sent to another school in Switzerland and an arranged marriage had her betrothed to the Earl of Farrington so that her place in English high society be set.
-This marriage was not meant to be however, as at the age of twenty one and after graduating her class arranged a trip to Asia, but their airplane crashed in the Himalayas.
-Lara was the sole survivor of the plane crash and was forced to fend for herself through the harsh environment, eventually walking in to the village of Tokakeriby two weeks later.
-This brought about a change in her as she discovered she possessed more ability and tenacity than she knew during this ordeal and cast off her role in British high society, choosing instead to travel the world in search of adventure, artifacts and knowledge.
+This marriage was not meant to be, however, as at the age of twenty-one and after graduating her class arranged a trip to Asia, but their airplane crashed in the Himalayas.
+Lara was the sole survivor of the plane crash and was forced to fend for herself through the harsh environment, eventually walking into the village of Tokakeriby two weeks later.
+This brought about a change in her as she discovered she possessed more ability and tenacity that she knew during this ordeal and cast off her role in British high society, choosing instead to travel the world in search of adventure, artifacts, and knowledge.
 Although disowned by her family, she made her own name for herself as one of the world’s most famous archaeologists.

 Her archaeological discoveries are extensive, including the Ark of the Covenant, the Scion (a mysterious object from Atlantis), Excalibur, and the Dagger of Xian (a magical blade from China that gives the bearer the power of a dragon).